Zombi 3: Home media

-In 2002, Zombi 3 was released on DVD in the United States by Media Blasters.
+In 2002, Zombi 3 was released on DVD in the USA by Media Blasters.
 The cut version of the film shown in Italy provided the majority of the master for this DVD.
-In the United Kingdom, the film was released on DVD under the title of Zombie Flesh Eaters 2, as part of Vipco's Vault of Horror collection.
+In the UK, the film was released on DVD under the title of Zombie Flesh Eaters 2, as part of Vipco's Vault of Horror collection.
 Vipco later re-issued Zombi 3 as part of their budget Screamtime Collection.
 In Germany, the film was released on DVD initially by Laser Paradise on July 2, 2001, in a Red Edition, and later, on December 31, 2003, by the same label, as part of a box set entitled the Lucio Fulci Collection.
-On May 29, 2018, Severin Films released Zombi 3 on DVD and Blu-ray in the U.S., featuring a 2K scan of the original uncut version as well as commentaries and interviews.
+On May 29, 2018, Severin Films released Zombi 3 on DVD and Blu-ray in the U.S.A., featuring a 2K scan of the original uncut version, along with commentaries and interviews.
 The first 3,000 copies of the Blu-ray also included the film's soundtrack on CD.